ACM SIGMOD Vancouver, Canada, 2008

 Freaky Flicks : this is a community sharing films via the net, mainly via downloadable files.
 It contains a huge list of films, most of which are arthouse (Herzog), avant-garde (lots of Anger), and cult (Borowzyck, Makaveyev, Pasolini).

-Golden Raspberry Awards : each year the Golden Raspberry Awards honour the worst efforts in filmmaking, and that sort of ironic celebration of lack of taste and skill is exactly what makes it, and the films it praises, so cult.
-Who can forget the moment when Showgirl''s director Paul Verhoeven actually showed up to pick up his award and held an acceptance speech?
+: each year the Golden Raspberry Awards honour the worst efforts in filmmaking, and that sort of ironic celebration of lack of taste and skill is exactly what makes it, and the films it praises, so cult.
+Who can forget the moment when Showgirls' director Paul Verhoeven actually showed up to pick up his award and held an acceptance speech?

-The Living Color : This is the website of Jack Stevenson, who is a bit of legend among cultists, with groundbreaking articles on Radley Metzger, G.G.
-Allin, and Kenneth Anger, and chronicles of midnight movie going practices and repertory theatres, especially in and around San Francisco.
+Jack Stevenson : Jack Stevenson is a bit of legend among cultists, with groundbreaking articles on Radley Metzger, G.G.
+Allin, and Kenneth Anger, and chronicles of midnight movie going practices and repertory theatres, especially in and around San Francisco, and in Copenhagen (which this interview focuses on).
 He writes for numerous publications and is a well-known programmer as well.

 Notcoming : Since 1998, this site has been offering information and reviews with a bias towards older, often unpopular and sometimes unknown films that merit a second look.
 There is a lot of older cult stuff here (Freaks, some lesser known Fellini, Cat People, …) but also a lot of information on European horror that hardly ever comes to the UK or North America (or anywhere else).